-(c) Head Injury Criterion
+(b) Head Injury criterion

-The majority of pedestrian fatalities in road accidents are caused by head injuries.
-The informal group determined that the head protection performance should be based on the Head Injury Criterion (HIC) 15/, given the ability of HIC to estimate the risk of serious to fatal head injury in motor vehicle crashes.
-An HIC value of 1,000 is equivalent to approximately a 15 per cent risk of AIS 4+ head injury.
+74. The majority of pedestrian fatalities in road accidents are caused by head injuries.
+The informal group determined that the head protection performance should be based on the Head Injury Criterion (HIC) $\underline{15}$ /, given the ability of HIC to estimate the risk of serious to fatal head injury in motor vehicle crashes.
+An HIC value of 1,000 is equivalent to approximately a 15 percent risk of AIS 4+ head injury.